 Agility stands for ‘the ability to move quickly and easily’, and this is the purpose of an agile SDLC approach.
 Unlike the Waterfall model and similar SDLC approaches, the agile approach prioritizes shorter planning phases, staged/phased delivery to the customer and regular customer interaction.

 This approach divides the development cycle into short-term deliveries called ‘Sprints’.
-Each sprint is two to four weeks long, and focuses on delivering a component of the final product.
+Each sprint is two to four weeks long and focuses on delivering a component of the final product.
 A team of developers is assigned to each sprint.
 After completing and testing the component during the sprint, it is delivered to the customer for feedback.
 Customer feedback helps developers add any required changes in the next sprint.

 However, the drawback of using an agile model over other development life cycle models is that it requires special skills.
 Since it does not have a rigorous planning stage, it also pays less attention to documentation of requirements and design.
 It structures the model around the concept of customer interaction.
 However, the approach can be in vain if the customer fails to communicate their requirements and feedback effectively.

-The agile approach is best suited for customers with creative projects and uncertain requirements, especially start-ups, which can benefit from the flexibility of this approach.
+If you are wondering how to choose the SDLC model for a project, know that the agile approach is best suited for customers with creative projects and uncertain requirements, especially start-ups, which can benefit from the flexibility of this approach.